grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### Defined Standard MIDI Messages

-A special `[midi:xxx yyy...]` metadata needs to be added in the UI element.
+A special `[midi:xxx yyy...]` metadata needs to be added to the UI element.
 The full description of supported MIDI messages is now part of the [Faust documentation](https://faustdoc.grame.fr/manual/midi/).

 #### MIDI Classes